Principality of Monaco

 Monaco has been governed as a constitutional monarchy since 1911, with the Prince as chief of state.
-The executive branch consists of a Minister of State (head of government), who presides over a five-member Council of Government (cabinet).
-The Minister of State is responsible for foreign relations.
+The executive branch consists of a Minister of State (head of government), who presides over a four-member Council of Government (cabinet).
+The Minister of State, who is a French citizen appointed by the Prince for a 3-year term from among several senior French civil servants proposed by the French Government, is responsible for foreign relations.
 As the Prince's representative, the Minister of State also directs the executive services, commands the police, and presides (with voting powers) over the Council of Government.
-The five members of the Council are respectively responsible for internal affairs, external affairs, the environment, finance and economy, and social affairs and health.
+The three other members of the Council are responsible for financial and economic affairs, internal affairs, and public works and social affairs, respectively.

 Under the 1962 constitution, the Prince shares his power with the unicameral National Council.
-Sixteen of the 24 members of this legislative body are elected by list majority system, and 8 by proportional representation to serve 5-year terms.
-The elections were last held in February 2008.
+The 24 members of this legislative body are elected from lists by universal suffrage for 5-year terms.
 If the Prince dissolves the National Council, new elections must be held within 3 months.
 Usually meeting twice annually, the Council votes on the budget and endorses laws proposed by the Prince.